mattetti/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 We will use MySQL in the following example, but you can use either sqlite3 or PostgreSQL, just install the appropriate gem.
 You will also need to ensure that MySQL is on your system path for the gem to install correctly.

-(TODO) - gem instructions for DM 0.9 once they are released (TODO) - JDBC_do install
+(TODO) - JDBC_do install

 To get the gems from source: